It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 First five ingredients: Duck, Turkey Meal, Chicken Meal, Peas, Chicken Eggs

-If you are looking for a better way to provide your corgi with a healthy diet than look no further than Instinct by Nature's Variety Raw Boost Recipe with Real Duck.
+If you are looking for a better way to provide your corgi with a healthy diet than look no further than this formula from Instinct by Nature's Variety.

 It contains high protein and boosted nutrition so your corgi intakes all of the vitamins and minerals they need, regardless of age.